ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ## Technologies Used

 ### Module 1: Front-End UI (HTML/CSS/Javascript)
+Used HTML and CSS to style website

 ### Module 2: Front-End Framework (React & Redux)
+Utilized React for frontend and Redux for state managment to store information queried from the backend which included house, user, customer, and bay information.

 ### Module 3: Database (MongoDB)
+MongoDB database used on the backend to store all information for the application

 ### Module 4: Release Engineering (GitHub Actions & Render)
+Implemented a GitHub Action to deploy the frontend and backend to Render upon merging changes to the main branch.
+An additional GitHub Action was set up to run tests on all pull requests to ensure that a broken version of the application is not merged.

 ## Above and Beyond Functionality
+- Partnered with a real client to develop the project, ensuring that the application meets real-world needs and requirements.
+- Integrated email sending functionality to send notification to users with SendGrid
+- Implemented a system for storing pictures and documents using AWS S3 buckets
+- Developed a PDF previewer on the React frontend, allowing users to view PDF documents directly within the application from AWS S3 buckes.
+This feature provides a smooth and user-friendly experience by eliminating the need to download files for viewing.

 ## Next Steps